delabassee/website-template/ex4.md

  </dependency>
 ```

+:bulb: This Lab is only using APIs from the Java EE 8 Profile which is a subset of the Full platform.

 ## Create the Web application

-We will not create a Servlet-based Web application that we will later on secure using the new Java EE Security API (JSR 375).
+We will now create a Servlet-based Web application that we will then secure using the new Java EE Security API.

 Right click on the project, select *"new"* and *"servlet"*.
 Make sure to specify a package where you code will reside, eg. *"org.j1hol"* and click *"next"* then *"finish"*.